jfrog/charts/stable/xray/README.md

 ### Special Upgrade Notes
 Xray 2.x to 3.x (App Version) is not directly supported.For manual upgrade, Please refer [here](https://github.com/jfrog/charts/blob/master/stable/xray/UPGRADE_NOTES.md).
 If this is an upgrade over an existing Xray 3.x (App Version), explicitly pass `--set unifiedUpgradeAllowed=true` to upgrade.

+Also, While upgrading from Xray 3.x to 3.x charts due to breaking changes, use `kubectl delete statefulsets <old_statefulset_xray_name>` and run helm upgrade

 ### System Configuration